skygragon/leetcode-cli/docs/commands.md

 * `-D` to delete existing plugin.

 *Example*

+Install plugin.

+	$ leecode plugin -i company.js

+List all the plugins, `✘` means the plugin is disabled.

 	$ leetcode plugin
 	✔ retry                default         Plugin to retry last failed request if AUTO_LOGIN is on.